julie777/Compatible-Bins/README.md

 # Project Goal

 Provide 3D printable models for bins (insert boxes) that are compatible with various storage/organizer systems on the market.
-This allow printing replacements for lost or damaged bins and the ability to printer different sized bins to optimize storage.
+This allow printing replacements for lost or damaged bins and the ability to print different sized bins to optimize storage.
 (For example: replacing a large bin with multiple smaller ones.)

 # Supported Systems

 The following systems are supported and have models available to download.
 - Harbor Freight
 - Stanley
-- Sortimo/Bosch L-Boxx, I-Boxx, T-Boxx
+- Sortimo (Bosch) I-Boxx, T-Boxx, L-Boxx
-- Tanos/Festool
+- Tanos (Festool) Systainer - not yet added
-- Raaco
+- Raaco   - not yet added
+Details for each system are in a README in that sub-directory.

 If there are other systems you would like added please create an issue [providing dimensions] and a reference link.